awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

    1. Install the chart using one of the following options\.
 Before running the installation, review the backup you made of the settings for your `DaemonSet` in a previous step and then review the [configuration settings](https://github.com/aws/amazon-vpc-cni-k8s/tree/master/charts/aws-vpc-cni#configuration) to determine if you need to set any of them\.

       If you have an existing IAM role to use with the `DaemonSet`, then add the following line at the end of the install options that follow\.
 If you don't have an IAM role associated to the `aws-node` Kubernetes service account, then we recommend creating one\.
 Replace *111122223333* with your account ID and **AmazonEKSVPCCNIRole** with the name of your role\.
-To create a role, see [Configuring the Amazon VPC CNI plugin to use IAM roles for service accounts](cni-iam-role.md)\.
+To create a role, see [Configuring the Amazon VPC CNI plugin for Kubernetes to use IAM roles for service accounts](cni-iam-role.md)\.

       ```
       --set serviceAccount.annotations."eks\.amazonaws\.com/role-arn"=arn:aws:iam::111122223333:role/AmazonEKSVPCCNIRole